Muhammad-Ashraf9/PD/MSS-BI/BI-Day1.md

 >
 > - it is a temporary storage area that is used to store the data before loading it into the data warehouse
 >
-> 1. ==extract== the data from the source systems (OLTP) - not a backup but transfering the tables as they are to the staging area
+> 1. ==extract== the data from the source systems (OLTP) - not a backup but transferring the tables as they are to the staging area
 >
 > - the tables could have different structures and different columns (like: date(yyyy-mm-dd), date(dd-mm-yyyy), ...)
 > - so we need to handle different formats of the data